Q: What is AWS Migration Hub?

 To do this, visit that application’s page in the Migration Hub console.
 There, you will see a diagram with all the resources that make up the application as well as a table with more migration status details.
-For each resource, the general and detailed status of the migration is shown as both a diagram and a table.
-For instance, for a server being migrated by AWS Server Migration Service, it may report its status as “In progress / replication starting”, “In progress / replication complete”, or “Competed / AMI created”.
+For each resource, the general and detailed status is shown as both a diagram and a table.
+For instance, for a server being migrated by AWS Server Migration Service, its status may be reported as “In progress / replication starting,” “In progress / replication complete,” or “Competed / AMI created.”

-When the migration completes, AWS Migration Hub also shows details about the resources that have been created by the migration.
-For servers migrated by AWS Server Migration Service, CloudEndure Migration, ATADATA, and RiverMeadow, Migration Hub provides links to the AMIs created or running Amazon EC2 instances (depending on the tool).
-For databases migrated by AWS Database Migration Service, Migration Hub provides the Target Endpoint ID which can be used as a search filter on the Database Migration Service Management Console.
+When the migration completes, Migration Hub also shows details about the resources that have been created by the migration.
+For servers migrated by AWS Application Migration Service, AWS Server Migration Service, and ATADATA, Migration Hub provides links to the AMIs created or running EC2 instances (depending on the tool).
+For databases migrated by AWS Database Migration Service, Migration Hub provides the Target Endpoint ID, which can be used as a search filter on the Database Migration Service console.

 Q: Does AWS Migration Hub automatically migrate my applications for me?

 No. AWS Migration Hub does not automate the steps of the migration.
-Migration Hub provides a single place for you to track the progress of the applications you are migrating.
+It provides a single place for you to track the progress of the applications you are migrating.

 Q: What do I need to do in order for my application’s migration progress to appear in AWS Migration Hub?

-In order to view migration progress in AWS Migration Hub, two things must be true.
-The resources that you are migrating must be in the AWS Discovery repository and you must use supported tools to perform the migration.
+To view migration progress in AWS Migration Hub, two things must be true.
+The resources that you’re migrating must be in the AWS Discovery repository, and you must use supported tools to perform the migration.
 If you start migrating without performing discovery with AWS Discovery Collectors, the servers or databases reported by supported migration tools will be automatically added to your AWS Application Discovery Service repository.
-Once added, you can group these servers as applications and track their status in a single grouping as the migration progresses.
+Once they’re added, you can group these servers as applications and track their status in a single grouping as the migration progresses.

-If you are using a supported tool but not seeing the status in an application, first check the Updates page to verify the status is being received from the tool.
-If the status is not appearing on the Updates page, then check the Tools page to verify you’ve authorized the tool to send status to the Migration Hub.
-If it is not authorized, click “Authorize” to add the appropriate IAM permissions.
+If you’re using a supported tool but not seeing the status in an application, first check the Updates page to verify that the tool’s status is being received.
+If the status is not appearing on the Updates page, check the Tools page to verify that you’ve authorized the tool to send status to the Migration Hub.
+If it’s not authorized, click “Authorize” to add the appropriate IAM permissions.

-If the migration status appears on the updates page, then it could be that the resource is not grouped into an application.
+If the migration status appears on the Updates page, it could be that the resource is not grouped into an application.
 Visit the Servers page and group the server to an application.
-Once grouped, view the application from the Migrate/Applications page to see the status migration status.
+Then view the application from the Migrate/Applications page to see the migration status.

 Q: What is the experience if I don’t do a strict re-host migration, moving the resources exactly from on-premises to AWS?

-AWS Migration Hub will show the status of the resource migrations that are done with supported tools, provided the resource is grouped in an application.
-It does not need to be a strict re-host migration.
+AWS Migration Hub will show the status of the resource migrations that are done with supported tools, provided that the resource is grouped in an application.
+It doesn’t need to be a strict rehost migration.
 For instance, if you move the contents of a database using AWS Database Migration Service, you will see updates in Migration Hub if the server corresponding to the database migration is grouped in an application.

-Q: What if I am using a tool that is not integrated with AWS Migration Hub?
+Q: What if I’m using a tool that isn’t integrated with AWS Migration Hub?

 Tools that are not integrated with AWS Migration Hub will not report status in the Migration Hub Management Console.
 You can still see the status of other resources in the application and the application level status or you can update the status via your own automation using the CLI or APIs.